 The OBDEleven is a really nice tool when used correctly along with tons of features and mods that can be done depending on your vehicle.

-The above VAG-COM VCDS are simply a few of the ones available and ones I have seen work.
+The above VAG-COM VCDS are simply a few of the ones available with no doubt many more available.

 Each tool has its own positives and negatives which often depending on the vehicle being worked on.

-Which ever tool is used there is no doubt the many positives of using a VAG COM tool over a standard OBD II.
+Whichever tool is used there are many positives of using a VAG COM tool over a standard OBD II.
 From scanning for engine fault codes to simple modding, they are a nice thing to have.

 Do you have a favorite VAG-COM scanner?
 Let us know in the comments below.